 Cognitive Behavioral Therapy

 Web-based Cognitive Behavioral Therapy (CBT) shows level one evidence for efficacy for treating insomnia and can be a great option for some.
-The term “level one evidence” is a fancy scientific way of saying that CBT for treating insomnia has withstood the test of rigorous scientific experimentation (e.g. McCurry 2016, Ritterband 2017, Seyffert 2016).
+The term “level one evidence” is a fancy scientific way of saying that CBT for treating insomnia has withstood the test of rigorous scientific experimentation (e.g., McCurry 2016, Ritterband 2017, Seyffert 2016).
 There are several available internet-based CBT tools such as Sleepio that you can self-administer in the comfort of your own home.
 If you have given other sleep hygiene strategies the good old college try, bring up your interest in CBT with your doctor at your next visit.
 Remember, sleep disorders are common in women with cancer and among all Americans for that matter.
-If you are experiencing disordered sleep, it is completely normal to bring up your concerns with your doctor and ask her to help you prioritize and strategize your sleep.
+If you are experiencing disordered sleep, it is completely normal to bring up your concerns with your doctor and ask them to help you prioritize and strategize your sleep.
 Although lost sleep feels like it is a normal part of life, getting the proper amount can make a world of difference to your quality of life.

 Note: Names of specific products or places to buy products should not be considered as endorsement.
 We provide examples to help make this information easier to understand.